 How to play MP4 on Mac: Your complete guide

-I remember the time when I recently switched to a Mac and found that I couldn't play my MP4 files on it.
-It was a terrible experience, to say the least, and one that I didn't expect from such a premium device.
+I remember when I first switched to a Mac and discovered that I couldn’t play my MP4 files.
+Yes, there was a time when MP4 and Macs weren’t always compatible.

 How to play MP4 on Mac